Cardiovascular disease in women: Signs and symptoms

 However, some studies have shown that chest pain is not as common a symptom in women.
 Thus, its absence cannot rule out the likeliness of CVD.

-For the atypical symptoms, numerous symptoms are commonly vague and seem to be unattached to specific diagnoses.
+For the atypical symptoms, numerous symptoms are often vague and seem unattached to specific diagnoses.
 Women generally develop angina and are less likely to present with myocardial infarction at the onset of cardiovascular diseases.
 The other symptoms to account for include: